Groundfloor Review: Is It Legit?

 These regular inspections help ensure the safety of the investment.
 Also, anytime a borrower requests a draw, they have to get a new independent inspection of work completed and give a project update report.

 The project update reports are then shared with investors.
-Besides, Groundfloor works with borrowers to ensure timely completion of the project and subsequent loan payoff.
+Groundfloor also works with borrowers to ensure timely project completion and subsequent loan payoff.

 All of these added steps help Groundfloor avoid potential problems with loan default.